Penis removal

-In ancient civilizations, the removal of the human penis was sometimes used to demonstrate superiority or dominance over an enemy.
-Armies were sometimes known to sever the penises of their enemies to count the dead, as well as for trophies.
-The practice of castration (removal of the testicles) sometimes involved the removal of all or part of the penis, generally with a tube inserted to keep the urethra open for urination.
-Castration has been used to create a class of servants or slaves called eunuchs in many different places and eras.
+Penis removal is the act of removing the human penis.
+It is not to be confused with the related practice of castration, in which the testicles are removed or deactivated; or emasculation, which removes both.
+Penis removal and castration have been used to create a class of servants or slaves called eunuchs in many different places and eras, having a notable presence in various societies such as Imperial China.

 In Russia, men of a devout group of Spiritual Christians known as the Skoptsy were castrated, either undergoing "greater castration", which entailed removal of the penis, or "lesser castration", in which the penis remained in place, while Skoptsy women underwent mastectomy.
 These procedures were performed in an effort to eliminate lust and to restore the Christian to a pristine state that existed prior to original sin.

 In the modern era, removing the human penis for any such activity is very rare (with some exceptions listed below), and references to removal of the penis are almost always symbolic.
 Castration is less rare, and is performed as a last resort in the treatment of androgen-sensitive prostate cancer.

 Penis removal in medicine and psychology

 Some men have penile amputations, known as penectomies, for medical reasons.
 Cancer, for example, sometimes necessitates removal of all or part of the penis.
 In some instances, botched childhood circumcisions have also resulted in full or partial penectomies.
-A man who has his penis removed may have one or more problems with his personality, urination, sex life, and vulnerable testicles; he may also experience a phantom penis (see phantom limb).

 Genital surgical procedures for transgender women undergoing sex reassignment surgery do not usually involve the complete removal of the penis; part or all of the glans is usually kept and reshaped as a clitoris, and the skin of the penile shaft may also be inverted to form the vagina.
 When procedures such as this are not possible, other procedures such as colovaginoplasty are used which do involve the removal of the penis.

 Issues related to the removal of the penis appear in psychology, for example in the condition known as castration anxiety.

 Some men have undergone penectomies as a voluntary body modification, thus including it as part of a body dysmorphic disorder.

 Professional opinion is divided regarding the desire for penile amputation as a pathology, much as all other forms of treatment by amputation for body dysmorphic disorder.
 Voluntary subincision, removal of the glans penis, and bifurcation of the penis are related topics.